-Prior to joining the NYCLU in 2017, Grossman was an associate at Boies Schiller & Flexner LLP and Bingham McCutchen LLP, where he litigated a variety of commercial and civil rights matters, including authoring amicus briefs for the U.S. Supreme Court in Northwest Austin Municipal Utility District No. 1 v.
+Prior to joining the NYCLU in 2017, Perry was an associate at the law firms of Boies Schiller & Flexner LLP and Bingham McCutchen LLP, where he litigated a variety of commercial and civil rights matters, including authoring amicus briefs for the U.S. Supreme Court in voting rights and constitutional law matters, including Northwest Austin Municipal Utility District No. 1 v.
 Holder, Shelby County v.
 Holder, and Packingham v.
 North Carolina.

 Perry is a graduate of Stanford Law School and Swarthmore College and was a law clerk for the Hon.
 Barry G. Silverman of the United States Court of Appeals for the Ninth Circuit.
 He is also an occasional contributor to Slate on legal issues.